m-elwin/uncloud-init/README.md

 never had those packages in the first place.
 It's a tangled web, but cloud-init brings in netplan.io, and part of this build's goal is to avoid netplan.

 # Files:
-test/99-installer.cfg An example configuration file, used for testing
+- test/99-installer.cfg: An example configuration file, used for testing
+- uncloud-init.service: Systemd unit to run the uncloud-init service